alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

 $ mysql --port 33061 -u root -h 127.0.0.1
 ```

-Then run all the sql scripts from above - create table, stored function, and two
+Then run all the sql scripts from above - create the table, stored function, and
-stored procedures.
+two stored procedures.

 ### And let's try it in action